Republican congressman apologizes after nude photo, lewd text surface

 The close-up photo of Barton's genitals first appeared on an anonymous Twitter account and hit the web about a month after the veteran lawmaker announced his intention to run for re-election.

-“You’re as aware of what was posted as I am,” he told The Texas Tribune on Tuesday.
-“I am talking to a number of people, all of whom I have faith in and am deciding how to respond, quite frankly.”

-When asked if he planned to step down, Barton spokeswoman Sarah Dodd told NBC News: “He is not resigning.”
+Asked whether Barton planned to step down, a spokeswoman, Sarah Dodd, told NBC News: "He is not resigning."

-In 2010, Barton was blasted by both Republicans and Democrats after calling BP, the energy company responsible for the Gulf oil spill, the victim of a “$20 billion shakedown” by the Obama administration during a House energy committee hearing.
+In 2010, Barton was blasted by both Republicans and Democrats after calling BP, the energy company responsible for the Deepwater Horizon oil spill, the victim of a "$20 billion shakedown" by the Obama administration during a House Energy Committee hearing.

 "I apologize," Barton, a former oil company executive, told BP chief Tony Hayward.
 "I'm ashamed of what happened in the White House yesterday."

-Note: CORRECTION (11:15 p.m.
-ET): An earlier version of this article misidentified the congressman who apologized.
-He is Joe Barton, not John Barton.